Control of Computer Pointer Using Hand Gesture Recognition in Motion Pictures: Abstract

 \section{Abstract}

-A user interface is designed to control the computer cursor by hand detection and classification of its gesture.
-A hand dataset with 6720 image samples is collected, including four classes: fist, palm, pointing to the left, and pointing to the right.
-The images are captured from 15 persons in simple backgrounds and different perspectives and light conditions.
-A CNN network is trained on this dataset to predict a label for each captured image and measure the similarity of them.
-Finally, commands are defined to click, right-click and move the cursor.
-The algorithm has 91.88\% accuracy and can be used in different backgrounds.
+This paper presents a user interface designed to enable computer cursor control through hand detection and gesture classification.
+A comprehensive hand dataset comprising 6720 image samples was collected, encompassing four distinct classes: fist, palm, pointing to the left, and pointing to the right.
+The images were captured from 15 individuals in various settings, including simple backgrounds with different perspectives and lighting conditions.
+A convolutional neural network (CNN) was trained on this dataset to accurately predict labels for each captured image and measure their similarity.
+The system incorporates defined commands for cursor movement, left-click, and right-click actions.
+Experimental results indicate that the proposed algorithm achieves a remarkable accuracy of 91.88\% and demonstrates its potential applicability across diverse backgrounds.

 \keywords{Hand Gesture Recognition \and Dataset \and Convolutional Neural Network \and Human-computer Interaction \and Classification}